 This group provides encouragement and fellowship for anyone looking to delve deeper into different areas of Spirituality.
 Join other seekers in studying a faith topic using a variety of genres followed by reflection, discussion and prayer.
 For more information, contact Kelly Lemens: firstname.lastname@example.org.

-Sacred Circle every 1st Friday 1:00 pm—3:00 pm Facilitator: Kelly Lemens Donation: Free-will offering
+Sacred Circle every 1st Friday (Temporarily suspended) 1:00 pm—3:00 pm Facilitator: Kelly Lemens Donation: Free-will offering

 Sacred Circle is for anyone desiring a deepening in awareness of themselves and the Divine, the opportunity to explore their own inner territory, and dialogue with other seekers about the journey.
 Through contemplation and compassionate dialogue, Sacred Circle provides sacred space for compassionate listening, both to our inner selves and to others, in a way that restores our sense of self and the Divine.
 No registration necessary.